openvinotoolkit/openvino/samples/cpp/ngraph_function_creation_sample/README.md

 # nGraph Function Creation C++ Sample {#openvino_inference_engine_samples_ngraph_function_creation_sample_README}

-This sample demonstrates how to execute an synchronous inference using [nGraph function feature](../../../docs/nGraph_DG/build_function.md) to create a model, which uses weights from LeNet classification model, which is known to work well on digit classification tasks.
+This sample demonstrates how to execute an synchronous inference using [model](../../../docs/OV_Runtime_UG/model_representation.md) built on the fly which uses weights from LeNet classification model, which is known to work well on digit classification tasks.

 You do not need an XML file to create a model.
 The API of ngraph::Function allows creating a model on the fly from the source code.